krystalgamer/krystalgamer.github.io/_posts/2020-08-24-avengers-emulator.md

 This part got me scared since the game uses Denuvo which contributes to its 400MB of executable size.
 I wanted to avoid messing its anti-tamper measures.
-To verify where the traffic comes from within the game using `x64dbg` I placed a breakpoint at `getadrinfo` in `ws2_32.dll`.
+To verify where the traffic comes from within the game using `x64dbg` I placed a breakpoint at `getaddrinfo` in `ws2_32.dll`.
 When the breakpoint was hit reading the callstack showed where it came from, it was `osdk.dll`.
 This module was shipped with the game and until that moment I was not aware of its existence.

 The next step was to see what it exports: